 Andy Mister (b.
 1979)

-Andy Mister’s artwork has recently been exhibited at Hirschl & Adler Modern, Morgan Lehman Gallery, Geoffrey Young Gallery, Kathleen Cullen Fine Arts, Brian Morris Gallery, Dieu Donné, SPRING/BREAK, Lesley Heller Workspace, and City Without Walls.
+Andy Mister received a BA in English Literature and Philosophy from Loyola University of New Orleans, and an MFA in Creative Writing from the University of Montana.
+His artwork has exhibited at Hirschl & Adler Modern, Turn Gallery, Joshua Liner Gallery, Morgan Lehman Gallery, Geoffrey Young Gallery, Kathleen Cullen Fine Arts, Brian Morris Gallery, Dieu Donné, SPRING/BREAK, Lesley Heller Workspace, and City Without Walls.
+His work has been covered in Frontrunner Magazine, Hyperallergic and Quiet Lunch.
 The Cultural Society published Heroes & Villains, a book of his drawings, in the fall of 2014.
 His first full-length book, Liner Notes, was published in 2013 by Station Hill.
 His writing has appeared in Boston Review, Colorado Review, Fence, Northwest Review, the hat, and elsewhere.
 He has been awarded residencies from the Lower Manhattan Cultural Council, the Bemis Center, and the Vermont Studio Center.
-He lives in Brooklyn.
+He lives in Beacon, NY.